CloudCommandos/shares/Ansible Workshop/handout.md

     ```

 ### Exercise 3 - Privilege Escalation
-Exercise 3 will focus on privilege escalation which is required to run specific tasks.
-One particular task is to install modules/packages on the target node VM, which will fail if the task is run by a normal user with no privlege.
-This exercise will introduce the `become` module which will allow the user to become sudoer/root and run the installation task successfully.
+Exercise 3 will focus on privilege escalation, which is required to run specific tasks.
+One such particular task is to install modules/packages on the target node VM.
+This task will fail if it is run by a normal user with no privleges.
+This exercise will introduce the `become` module.
+This module allows the user to become another user of the target node and use that user account to run the tasks.
+Becoming a sudoer/root user will thus give the necessary privileges for tasks such as module/package installation.

 1. Create exercise 3 task in `main-script.yaml`